99003572/Arya-Calculator/README.md

 | 2 | Occurance of errors while using makefiles. |
 | 3 | Issues with workflow actions. |
 | 4 | Difficulties while executing the test cases. |

+Special thanks to 99003531 (Harshitha) of team 5 for the continious support.

 Calculator built by Team 6 of Aryabhatta